celehs/resampleNCC/README.md

 Click [HERE](example.R) to see a simulated data example.

-NOTE: An R package is under development and will be released in the near future.
+**NOTE**: An R package is under development and will be released in the near future.

 ## References